nakednous/proscene3_design/source.md

 2. At the end of main event loop the *pI* method is then called on the ```inputGrabber()```

+V:

 ## BIAS: Conclusions

-<li class="fragment"> Target audience: Gesture parsing programmers
+<li class="fragment"> Target audience: I/O developers
-<li class="fragment"> Lightweight Java-based implementation + Single-threaded + No-dependencies
+<li class="fragment"> Lightweight Java-based implementation
 <li class="fragment"> Multi-language support
 <li class="fragment"> A wide scope of interactive applications
 <li class="fragment"> Software maintenance and extensibility